 Work within UNH COLSA in the Department of Agriculture, Nutrition and Food Systems to integrate departmental efforts with Extension resources, programs, and staff.
 Potential efforts include: coordinating interdisciplinary applied research projects, teaching, collaborating on external funding proposals, coordinating and/or hosting practicum/internship placements, and mentoring/advising undergraduate and graduate students.

-Minimum Qualifications: Ph.D. or terminal degree strongly preferred in applicable discipline (e.g., nutrition, public health, or education) with 2-3 years of experience.
-Registered Dietitian.
-Experience developing and evaluating community-based youth and family programs.
+Other minimum qualifications: Ph.D. or terminal degree strongly preferred in applicable discipline (e.g., nutrition, public health, or education) with 5 years of relevant experience (Masters considered with additional experience).
+Experience developing and evaluating community-based youth, adult and family focused programs.
 Program Leadership Experience.

-Additional Desirable Qualifications: Experience with nutrition related community level change/socio-ecological model and other Cooperative Extension programming; experience authoring and managing grants; applied scholarly interest in: community-based youth development, public health, workforce development, outreach with underserved/at-risk populations, or similar field; Experience working with community-based volunteers.
+Additional Desirable Qualifications: Registered Dietitian preferred.
+Experience with nutrition related community level change within the socio-ecological model and other Cooperative Extension programming; experience authoring and managing grants; applied scholarly interest in: public health, community-based youth development, workforce development, outreach with undeserved/at-risk populations, or similar field; Experience working with community-based volunteers.
 Proficiency with quantitative and qualitative data collection, analysis and interpretation.